bIgBV/blog-deux/content/bitcask-hash-table-merge/index.md

 ![hint-file-structure](hint-file.png)

-While the authors do not go into the details of the compaction algorithm itself, I think something along the lines _should_ work:
+While the authors do not go into the details of the compaction algorithm itself, I think something along these lines _should_ work:

 1. Scan non-compacted data files in reverse.
 2. For an entry in the data file: